SCOFF: Seniors' Celebration of Food & Film

 Food First NL’s SCOFF video series celebrates, preserves, and shares a wealth of food knowledge from seniors in Newfoundland & Labrador through 8 short, humorous, and enlightening documentaries.

-These videos include a bounty of simple instructions on food skills like bottling beets, building your own slug zapper, easily maintaining a potato garden one year to the next, preserving berries, building your own root cellar on any kind of property, getting the most out of your fish, and more, like how to make your own fertilizer that’s free, found on our own shores, and far better than anything store-bought.
+These videos include a bounty of simple instructions on food skills like bottling beets, building your own slug zapper, easily maintaining a potato garden, preserving berries, building your own root cellar on any kind of property, getting the most out of your fish, and more, like how to make your own fertilizer that’s free, found on our own shores, and far better than anything store-bought.

-By sharing these skills among seniors and with the next generation alike, we can save this food knowledge from being lost, while saving money at the grocery store by learning how to grow more of our own food at home.
+By sharing these skills among seniors and with the next generation alike, we can save this food knowledge from being lost, while saving money at the grocery store by learning how to procure more of our own food.

-You can watch the whole video below, or read a little more on each video, and watch or share them separately by clicking these links:
+You can watch the whole documentary below, or read a little more on each video, and watch or share them separately by clicking these links:

 Leo Hearn: Cod Fishing